espressif/esp-protocols/esp_modem/README.md

 After the object is created, the application interaction with the DCE is in
 * issuing specific commands to the modem
 * switching between data and command mode

+### DTE
+Is an abstraction of the connected interface.
+Current implementation supports only UART

+### PPP

+Is used to connect the specific network interface to the modem data mode.
+Currently implementation supports only PPPoS protocol.

+### Module

+Abstraction of the specific modem device.
+Currently the component supports SIM800, BG96, SIM7600.

+## Use cases

+Users could interact with the esp-modem using the DCE's interface, to basically
+* Switch between command and data mode to connect to the internet via cellular network.
+* Send various commands to the device (e.g. send SMS)

+The applications typically register handlers for network events to receive notification on the network availability and IP address changes.

+Common use cases of the esp-modem are also listed as the examples:
+* `examples/pppos_client` -- simple client which reads some module properties and switches to the data mode to connect to a public mqtt broker.
+* `examples/modem_console` -- is an example to exercise all possible modules commands in a console application.
+* `examples/ap_to_pppos` -- this example focuses on the network connectivity of the esp-modem and provides a WiFi AP that forwards packets (and uses NAT) to and from the PPPoS connection.

+## Extensibility

+### CMUX

+Implementation of virtual terminals is an experimental feature, which allows users to also issue commands in the data mode, after creating multiple virtual terminals, designating some of them solely to the data mode, while other to command mode.

+### DTE's

+Currently we support only UART, but modern modules support other communication interfaces, such as USB, SPI.

+### Other devices

+Adding a new device is a must-have requirement for the esp-component.
+Different modules support different commands, or some commands might have a different implementation.
+Adding a new device means to provide a new implementation as a class derived from `GenericModule`, where we could add new commands or modify the existing ones.